tawilkinson/tawilkinson/rpgs/_posts/2020-10-24-agon-from-fillable.md

 ### Changelog

+- 05/03/2021 - Fixed missing Divine Favor boxes for the Honored God section of the character sheet (thanks to [/u/errrik012](https://www.reddit.com/user/errrik012) for spotting this)
 - 24/10/2020 - Fixed linked rows on the Player Kit that made it impossible to fill out Island Destinies correctly
 - 23/10/2020 - First version